DeKUT-DSAIL/undergrad-outreach/README.md

 3. Add your email address.
 Use the same address you used while setting up your Github account.

            git config --global user.email "your_email_address@example.com"
+4. To check the configuration, run:

+           git config --global --list
 ### Virtual environment.
 To be able to run the notebooks we will use during the sessions, do the following:

 1. Open your command prompt.
-2. Clone this repository and cd into it
+2. Clone this repository and cd into it.
+Run the following one line at a time:

     `git clone https://github.com/DeKUT-DSAIL/undergrad-outreach.git`